rafgabarceo/rafgabarceo/README.md

-Computer engineering student.
-Aspiring embedded software engineer.
-I <3 open-source
+An aspiring embedded software engineer who seems to have a lot of projects for website development.